Successfully Unsuccessful

 ⁜Prayer⁜

-Lord Jesus, your birth, life, death, and resurrection break every human model of success.
-Spirit guide our thoughts to success as you would have us define under the authority and wisdom of God, the Father.
+Lord Jesus, your birth, life, death, and break every model of success.
+Holy Spirit guide our thoughts to success as you would have us define under the authority and of God, the Father.
 Amen.